surbhigzb98/Mobile_Manufacturer_SQL/README.md

 ### 🧾 Case Overview

 > **Business Scenario**
-> A fictional database named **"Cellphones Information"** holds data on sales transactions, manufacturers, models, customers, and geographical locations.
+> A  database named **"Cellphones Information"** holds data on sales transactions, manufacturers, models, customers, and geographical locations.
 > The case study is performed on manually created tables that simulate transactional data for mobile device purchases.

 ---